This page contains general terms and conditions between GP and Client for GP Services.

 “Engagement” means an Engagement with the Client on the terms set out in the Engagement Details and otherwise subject to these General Terms and Conditions.
 Each individual Engagement shall constitute a separate agreement.

-“Engagement Details” means details relating to the Engagement set out in the Platform and including start time, end time, type of work including the structure of the day, any additional requirement such as home visits, administrative tasks, follow ups, telephone consults, prescriptions etc., number of patients to be seen in the time, location, travel information to the practice, Fee Rate, and health and safety details.
+“Engagement Details” means details relating to the Engagement set out in the Platform and including start time, end time, type of work including the structure of the day, any additional requirement such as home visits, administrative tasks, follow ups, telephone consults, prescriptions etc., number of patients to be seen in the time, location, travel information to the practice/site, Fee Rate, and health and safety details.

 “Fee Rate” means the rate of payment as detailed in the Platform.

 “Force Majeure” means any cause preventing a party from performing any or all of its obligations arising from or attributable to acts, events, omissions or accidents beyond the reasonable control of the party so affected.